manaakiwhenua/luis-config-nzlum/README.md

     - `depends`: array of layer IDs (defined in `external_data`) on which the classification depends (and therefore should be downloaded and processed as described).
     - `table_schema`: the classification produces an output with attributes and these attributes have particular types, together these are a data schema.
 For example, `lu_code_primary: INTEGER`.
     - `outputs.nzlum`: declares output geospatial data format, and the location of SQL files where the combinatorial logic is written.
         - `preclassify`: A SQL file (PostgreSQL dialect) to be executed _before_ the classification proper.
-Can be used to declare new types, useful functons, etc. See [nzlum-preclassify.sql](classifications/nzlum/nzlum-preclassify.sql).
+Can be used to declare new types, useful functions, etc. See [nzlum-preclassify.sql](classifications/nzlum/nzlum-preclassify.sql).
 Fucntions may be written using PL/pgSQL.
         - `query`: A SQL file (PostgreSQL dialect) that performs the classification itself.
 Using [psql](https://www.postgresql.org/docs/current/app-psql.html) this can make use of `\ir filename` (`\include_relative filename`), additional SQL files can be included to make the SQL file more maintainable.
 There are two primary constraints:
-            - The query must work on the basis of H3 partitions, referred to by using the `:parent` variable (which will be susbtituted for the parent H3 index).
+            - The query must work on the basis of H3 partitions, referred to by using the `:parent` variable (which will be substituted for the parent H3 index).
             - The output of the query must match the `table_schema` as described in the configuration.

 For maintainability, the primary query is [nzlum.sql](classifications/nzlum/nzlum.sql) but this depends on a number of `\include_relative` files which are also SQL.